Axway-API-Builder-Ext/api-builder-extras/README.md

     - these workflows are used to automatically tests and release/publish your plugin
     - Replace all occurencies of `NAME_OF_YOUR_PLUGIN` in both workflow files with a valid name not longer than 20 characters
     - Replace all occurencies of `THE_FOLDER_NAME_OF_YOUR_PLUGIN` with the folder name of your plugin
+    - You may skip this step and we will add the workflows for you
 8. Provide a README.md
     - What your plugin does
     - How to use it (e.g. add images, examples, etc.) to make it easy for developers to understand it